NCI's Best Practices for Biospecimen Resources

 Scope, Applicability, and Implementation

-The technical, operational, and ethical, legal, and policy best practices outlined here are intended to support consistency and standardization across biospecimen resources.
+The governance, technical, and operational best practices outlined here are intended to support consistency and standardization across biospecimen resources.

 -